DevOps-MBSE/AaC/docs/docs/dev_guide/index.md

 The TypeScript AaC VSCode Extension, its source code, and its configuration are all found in the `vscode_extension/` directory.

 #### Installing & Building the AaC VSCode Extension
-The Typescript VSCode Extension can be installed by running:
+The TypeScript VSCode Extension can be installed by running:
 ```bash
 yarn compile
 ```